 The new Modular Sizing Dies are used for a family of cartridges.
+The Modular Sizing Die GT works with rifles chambered with a SAAMI spec’d reamer .
 Each die is sold with one Neck / Shoulder Bushing of the customers choice.
 Please be sure to select the bushing you would like from the menu before you add the die to your cart.
-If you select a 6mm Neck/Shoulder bushing, by default your Modular Sizing Die will ship with a 6mm Solid Decapping Pin.
+Your caliber selection will dictate which decapping pin you receive with your die.

 “The Modular Sizing Die” has a unique design where the cartridge’s body geometry is sized by the die body, the cartridge’s shoulder and neck geometry are sized by a “Neck / Shoulder Bushing”.
 This allows one die body to be used for the whole cartridge family.

 Furthermore, the Modular Sizing Dies are precision machined with the main focus of properly sizing your fired brass.
 Our resizing dies will size the base of the cartridge slightly more than the shoulder.

 After studying precision CNC machines and tooling, we designed the Modular Sizing Die to utilize a series of shallow tapers, not threads to properly center and secure the Solid Decapping Pin.
 Our tapered geometry offers unparalleled concentricity and repeatability.

 Last but not least, we designed the cartridge sizing geometry to size a little more at the base and a little less at the shoulder when compared to most resizing dies on the market.
 In properly sized rifle chambers, this helps eliminate extraction issues of fired brass.
 Our shoulder sizing geometry and helps minimize case runout and over working of the brass by not sizing the shoulder too much.